TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Bolivian pigs sleeping.

-Weaving in between the stilts of the house are a brigade of chicks; like the pigs, they prey on the sandy ground beneath, chirping throughout optimistic pecking.
-One has a striking resemblance to a penguin: its feathers are black with a stripe of white down its front.
+Weaving between the house's stilts are a brigade of chicks; like the pigs, they prey on the sandy ground beneath, chirping through optimistic pecking.
+One resembles a penguin strikingly: its feathers are black with a stripe of white down its front.

-Our laughter forks through the afternoon lull; it flattens the percussion of the grasshoppers and the calls of parrots cresting the treetops.
+Our laughter forks through the afternoon lull; it flattens the grasshoppers' percussion and the parrots' calls cresting the treetops.

-We are loud, alien in this environment.
+We are loud and alien in this environment.
 We fall silent again.

-The gathered sugar canes are stripped of their brown leaves to leave the hard cane stalk, and we are directed to what, upon first inspection, appears to be an instrument of torture, but turns out to be her mill for extracting the sticky syrup.
+The gathered sugar canes are stripped of their brown leaves to leave the hard cane stalk.
+We are directed to what, upon first inspection, appears to be an instrument of torture but turns out to be her mill for extracting the sticky syrup.

-Mamio and Harriet feeding the sugar cane into the press.
+Mamio and Harriet feed the sugar cane into the press.

-It consists of three rounded barrels, each separated by a fraction of a space, and which are rotated by a wooden plank attached to the top.
+It consists of three rounded barrels, each separated by a fraction of a space and rotated by a wooden plank attached to the top.
 The sugar cane is fed from a perfectly fork-shaped branch beside the machine into the gap between the barrels.
-There it is pulled and simultaneously squeezed, until the thick liquid is released into a narrow trench beneath the mill.
-Twisted and flattened, the canes are finally removed and thrown back into the jungle.
+It is pulled and squeezed there until the thick liquid is released into a narrow trench beneath the mill.
+The canes are twisted and flattened; finally, they are removed and thrown back into the jungle.

 This is what the tourists come for.

-As Harriet and Señora Mamio start feeding the wooden machine, and I take the wooden lever, I wonder how much of her sugar cane is sold in the town downstream, and how much is purely for the purpose of entertaining tourists.
-I pass round and round, moving in a wide circle with Harriet limboing beneath me, and as the tree branch picks up speed I become like one of the currents on the river, and the air almost swallows me into its dizzying abyss.
+As Harriet and Señora Mamio start feeding the wooden machine and I take the wooden lever, I wonder how much of her sugar cane is sold in the town downstream and how much is purely for entertaining tourists.
+I pass round and round, moving in a wide circle with Harriet limboing beneath me.
+As the tree branch picks up speed, I become like one of the currents on the river, and the air almost swallows me into its dizzying abysss.

-Suddenly, the weight of the branch lightens, and I realize that one of the men from the table has lumbered over to join me.
-His muscles tense against the friction that the trapped sugar cane produces, and I am aware of how redundant I’ve become.
-I am out of my depth: weak and unprepared for manual labor in an environment where hard, physically-demanding work is the base requirement of life.
-He propels the branch forward, almost leisurely as I battle with the humidity and my legs to keep to his pace.
+Suddenly, the branch's weight lightens, and I realize that one of the men from the table has lumbered over to join me.
+His muscles tense against the friction the trapped sugar cane produces, and I know how redundant I've become.
+I am out of my depth, weak, and unprepared for manual labor in an environment where hard, physically demanding work is the essential requirement of life.
+He propels the branch forward, almost leisurely, as I battle with the humidity and my legs to keep to his pace.

-Author and Luis turning the press as Harriet and Mamio feed the sugar cane.
+Author and Luis turn the press as Harriet and Mamio feed the sugar cane.

-The other men watch us from the table; no comments are passed, instead habitual silence reigns as they observe the spectacle.
-Wafts of Bolivian music reach us from their radio, giving an easy tempo to our efforts.
+The other men watch us from the table; no comments are passed.
+Instead, customary silence reigns as they observe the spectacle.
+Wafts of Bolivian music reach us from their radio, giving our efforts a leisurely tempo.

-Almost unexpectedly, the juice begins to trickle and then stream through the channel and onto the floor.
-A bucket is fetched, and the milky, yellow liquid spills down into the receptacle as we continue turning, limboing, and pushing in a centuries-rehearsed rhythm of syrup production.
+Almost unexpectedly, the juice trickles and then streams through the channel and onto the floor.
+A bucket is fetched, and the milky, yellow liquid spills into the receptacle as we continue turning, limboing, and pushing in a centuries-rehearsed rhythm of syrup production.

 Local Bolivian man turning the sugar cane press.

-Luis continuing the hard work of turning the press as Harriet and Mamio feed the sugar cane.
+Luis continues the hard work of turning the press as Harriet and Mamio feed the sugar cane.

-Señora Mamio gestures for us to join the others at the table, introducing us to her husband, son and assembled neighbors.
-Ice is fetched from a cool box near the bushes, and chaos ensues as one of them attempts to break the ice into chunks.
+Señora Mamio gestures for us to join the others at the table, introducing us to her husband, son, and assembled neighbors.
+Ice is fetched from a cool box near the bushes, and chaos ensues as one attempts to break the ice into chunks.
 A puddle of ice-cold water seeps across the table and drips refreshingly onto our legs.

-Lumps are added to the syrup and stirred; colored plastic cups and lime quarters fetched.
+Lumps are added to the syrup and stirred; colored plastic cups and lime quarters are fetched.

 We are invited to serve ourselves.

 Our hosts are slurping back shots of the mixture, pouring multiple glasses.
-Their capacity for drinking so much sugar in one sitting is impressive.
+Their capacity to drink so much sugar in one sitting is impressive.

 The ice has quite literally been broken, and the drink seems to inspire conversation.
-They are keen to know where we are from, what we think of Bolivia, what we think of their home.
+Our hosts are keen to know where we are from, what we think of Bolivia, what we think of their home.

 “How are you?”